DHRI-Curriculum/intro-python-workshop/lessons.md

 print(list_length)
 ```

-The `len()` function returns the number of items in a list or the number of characters in a string.
+Let's take apart this unfamiliar line of code: `list_length = len(book)`
+- First, look to the end of this statement. `list_length = len(book)` takes the `book ` variable as an argument for the `len()` function.
+That's why `book` is within the parenthesis.
+This format basically means that it will run the `len()` function on the items in `book`.
+- Then, it sets the result of that process to a new variable, called `list_length`.

+This might appear a bit complex at first, but if you read the line slowly you should be able to connect the dots.

-Notice that, if you run the code above, you won't see the `books` list printed out.
+Notice that, you run the code above, you won't see the `books` list printed out.
 That's because that line has become a comment.
 If you put a `#` (hash or pound) at the beginning of a line, that line will be ignored.

 ## List Indexing